Tenterfield Shire

 Tenterfield Shire is a local government area located in the New England region of New South Wales, Australia.
 The Shire is situated adjacent to the New England Highway.

-The mayor of the Tenterfield Shire Council is Cr.
-Bronwyn Petrie, an unaligned politician.
+The mayor of the Tenterfield Shire Council is Bronwyn Petrie, an unaligned politician.

 Main towns, villages and localities

 The Shire includes the town of Tenterfield and villages including Drake, Jennings, Liston, Legume, Bolivia, Sandy Flat, Stannum, Torrington, Urbenville and Mingoola.
 Localities include Amosfield, Boonoo Boonoo, Maryland, Sunnyside and Willsons Downfall.

 Heritage listings

 The Tenterfield Shire has a number of heritage-listed sites, including: